 Pneumatic pumps run off regulated natural gas or compressed air.

 Controllers Provide Brains

 Controllers serve as the “brains” of chemical injection systems, and can be selected based on power requirements, levels of automation desired, and other factors.
-They can provide a simple time-based control for chemical injection, cycle control or an adaptive flow control process which improves accuracy and provides flow assurance.
-Remote system monitoring and control is also available, with automation features including: tank level monitoring, pressure, flow & temperature measurement and leak detection.
+They can provide a simple time-based on/off control for chemical injection, a variable rate control to inject a specific amount of chemical constantly throughout the day or an adaptive flow control process which changes the injection rate based on a signal input into the controller, such as temperature or pressure.

 Controllers are available for both AC (left) and DC (right) power sources.

 To complete the chemical injection system, other components may include a solar panel, stand, batteries, charge controller, chemical storage tanks, piping, fittings, calibration column and manifold and various other accessories to complete the system.

 A chemical injection system in use at an oilfield site

 Controlling Internal Corrosion in Oil and Gas Pipelines file:///C:/Users/AGR/Downloads/corrosion_nyborg_2005%20(1).pdf